4 Minutes: Live performances

-Cover versions
+Usage in media

+In November 2023, “4 Minutes” was used in a holiday advertising campaign for Marshalls.

 "4 Minutes" was used in the film Get Smart (2008), in a scene and its film credits.

+Glee version

-It was one of the songs covered by the cast of Glee during the April 20, 2010 episode "The Power of Madonna".
+"4 Minutes" was one of the songs covered by the cast of Glee during the April 20, 2010 episode "The Power of Madonna".
 The fictional character Kurt Hummel, portrayed by Chris Colfer, sang Madonna's parts while Mercedes Jones (Amber Riley) sang Timberlake's.
 In the episode, the song is performed during a routine by the high-school cheering squad, accompanied by the school band.
 The version was released both as a digital download single and on the EP, Glee: The Music, The Power of Madonna.
-The "4 Minutes" cover charted on the Hot Digital Songs of Billboard at number 55 on May 8, 2010, while reaching number 89 and number 70 on the Billboard Hot 100 and Canadian Hot 100, respectively.
+The Glee "4 Minutes" cover charted on the Hot Digital Songs of Billboard at number 55 on May 8, 2010, while reaching number 89 and number 70 on the Billboard Hot 100 and Canadian Hot 100, respectively.